 ERA Council Forum Austria

-The ERA Council Forum Austria is a high-level expert body that advised the Austrian Minister responsible for Science and Research at the interface of European research policy and the national science, research and innovation system during the period of 2013 - 2019.
+The ERA Council Forum Austria was a high-level expert body that advised the Austrian Minister responsible for Science and Research at the interface of European research policy and the national science, research and innovation system during the period of 2013 - 2019.
 It provided strategic orientation and advice in the context of “Europe 2020“, the “Innovation Union”, “ERA Partnership“ as well as Horizon 2020.

 Helga Nowotny, Chair, Austria